 Also, around 96% of marketers say that this kind of personalization improves customer relationships.

-So, how do you personalize messages you send to customers?
+So, how do you personalize the messages you send to customers?

 Obviously, first of all, is to use the recipient’s name when addressing them.
 You could also send the message in the customer’s native language if you know they’re based in a different country.
-Though, you should only do that if you’re sending out a message the customer isn’t expected to reply to, or if you have a resident translator at your company.
+Though, you should only do that if you’re sending out a message the customer isn’t expected to reply to.

 Other ways you should consider:

 Paul Graham’s famous advice to do things that don’t scale is just as valuable for improving your customer satisfaction as it is for acquiring customers.
-From phone support for your top customers to letters, holiday cards, your customers will notice when you offer service that doesn’t scale.
+From phone support for your top customers to letters and holiday cards, your customers will notice when you offer service that doesn’t scale.